RabbitSnore/deception_ei/reports/main_report.md

 The random intercept variance for senders was quite large, and the variance for receivers was quite small.
 Thus, it may be worthwhile to describe that variance in more detail.

-To examine this variation, I fit a logistic regression model predicting accuracy only using random intercepts for senders and receivers.There were 14 sender videos used in this experiment, and their estimated average accuracy rates (derived by converting the random intercepts into the response scale) are as follows:
+To examine this variation, we fit a logistic regression model predicting accuracy only using random intercepts for senders and receivers.There were 14 sender videos used in this experiment, and their estimated average accuracy rates (derived by converting the random intercepts into the response scale) are as follows:

 ```r